-- 75. The Director of Corporate Services and Governance is the Council's Head of the Paid Service for the purposes of section 4 Local Government and Housing Act 1989. - 76.
-The Director of Corporate Services and Governance is the Electoral Registration Officer. - 77.
-The Director of Corporate Services and Governance is the Returning Officer and is the proper officer under the Representation of the People Act 1983.
+- 74. The Director of Corporate Services and Governance is the Council's Head of the Paid Service for the purposes of section 4 Local Government and Housing Act 1989 (as amended). - 75.
+The Director of Corporate Services and Governance is the Electoral Registration Officer. - 76.
+The Director of Corporate Services and Governance is the Returning Officer and is the proper officer under the Representation of the People Act 1983 (as amended).